alphazolam/MMDK/README.md

 ## Usage

 1. Open REFramework's main window by pressing **Insert** (default)
-2. Navigate to '`Script Generated UI`' and open the Moveset Mod menu
+2. Navigate to '`Script Generated UI`' and open the MMDK menu
 3. Here you can enable and disable the automatic modification of specific characters by the mod's fighter Lua files, and set the visibility of the Moveset Research window

 ## The Street Fighter Battle System